|Applicant Competition||Very Low|

 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into University of Alabama at Birmingham.
+Applicants require very good grades in high school to get into University of Alabama at Birmingham.
 The average high school GPA of the admitted freshman class at University of Alabama at Birmingham was 3.62 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #4 in Alabama for highest average GPA.
 If your high school grades are above the average 3.62 GPA, you have a very good chance of being admitted as University of Alabama at Birmingham accepts 92% of all applicants.

 |3.50 to 3.75||16%||Avg +|